 This program focuses on food insecurity within marginalized communities.
 The ability to access nutritious food in the United States is directly linked to privilege, wealth, and systemic racism.
 Furthermore, food insecurity is not limited to remote locations within the United States; it is an issue that is prevalent throughout the entire nation.
 In many cities, “food deserts” geographically contextualize unequal access to nutritious food.
-These are areas where walking distance to a supermarket or grocery store is more than 0.5 miles, over 40% of households don’t have access to a vehicle, and the median household income is less than 185% of the federal poverty level for a family of four.
-According to the UN Food and Agriculture Organization (FAO), enough food is produced to feed the entire global population.
-However, poverty, discrimination, and social exclusion prevent food from being accessible for many communities.
-With an abundance of nutritious food, this problem isn't impossible to solve as we examine how food is distributed and accessed.
-By the end of the program, students should be motivated to spread awareness on the issue within their own communities, learn more about organizations and nonprofits that address food insecurity, and take direct action.
+These are areas where the walking distance to a supermarket or grocery store is more than 0.5 miles, over 40% of households don’t have access to a vehicle, and the median household income is less than 185% of the federal poverty level for a family of four.
+According to the UN Food and Agriculture Organization, enough food is produced to feed the entire population.
+However, poverty, discrimination, and social exclusion prevent food from being accessible to many communities.
+With an abundance of nutritious food, this is a manufactured and solvable problem as we examine how food is distributed and accessed.

 Chase Vincent is a third-year student in the School of Communication studying Public Relations and Marketing.
 With hopes of working in the Fashion industry in the future.
 She is extremely ecstatic to be co-leading an alternative break to Memphis, Tennessee to study the harmful effects of food deserts, and the damaging effects it has on certain communities.
 Personally many of her family members have been affected by the results of inadequate access to nutritious food, and have been affected by diabetes, high cholesterol, and other diet related ailments.
 This has led to underlying health issues continuously being passed down from generation to generation.
 She hopes to truly understand all of the obstacles that are preventing certain families and individuals from receiving the proper nutritional access and choices they deserve.
 She is dedicated to leading an impactful experience for all participants.